oneils/vimrc/README.md

 # About

+This repo is in read only mode.
+It was moved to https://github.com/oneils/dotfiles

 This is a small cheet shet for using `vim`, `neo vim` and `tmux`.
 Also this repository contains configuration files for mentioned tools.

 In order some Plugins are able to work, `pip3` and `pynvim` should be intalled via